Some of the links in this post may be affiliate links. See our disclosure for more info.

 However, constantly viewing yourself as the victim does not empower you to change or build a better life for yourself.
 Even if you were the victim, overcome this low self-esteem by deciding to reject that role and start creating something better.
 You deserve it!

 9. You hold onto the dramas of other people

-Sometimes, the negative mindsets we find ourselves struggling with do not reflect us so much as they reflect the messages we have received throughout our lives.
+Sometimes, the negative mindset we find ourselves struggling with does not reflect us so much as it reflects the messages we have received throughout our lives.
 Maybe your parents told you that you shouldn’t pursue your passions, or maybe you had a negative partner in your past who made you feel you were never good enough.